 - The student's permanent record will remain a record of all work; however, courses taken and previously failed will be excluded from the calculation of the QPA/GPA.
-The student's transcript will note that the Fresh Start was made and the date of the Fresh Start. - 2.
-Courses with a D grade will also be excluded from the calculation when a grade of C or better is required in the student's current major. - 3.
-QPA, GPA and credit hours will reflect courses for which passing grades were earned and retained.

-- 4. Retained grades will be calculated in the Fresh Start QPA/GPA. - 5.
-Courses with D or F grades must be repeated at the institution when they are required in the student's current major. - 6.
-All remaining courses for the current degree objectives must be completed at the institution. - 7.
-No transient credit will be accepted after invoking Academic Fresh Start. - 8.
-The application of retained credit toward degree requirements will be determined by the requirements currently in effect at the time the academic renewal status is conferred on the student. - 9.
-Specific program regulations must also be met. - 10.
-Previously satisfied Assessment and Placement Program (ACCUPLACER) requirements will not be forfeited. - 11.
-Upon degree admission, Fresh Start applicants who did not satisfy ACCUPLACER requirements at the time of previous enrollment and whose academic plan includes completion of a college-level English or mathematics course must meet current Academic Assessment and Placement Program (ACCUPLACER) requirements regarding enrollment in college English and mathematics courses. - 12.
-All TBR institutions will honor a Fresh Start provision granted at another TBR institution; non-TBR institutions may not accept the QPA as it is calculated with the Fresh Start. - 13.
+The student's transcript will note that the Fresh Start was made and the date of the Fresh Start. - Courses with a D grade will also be excluded from the calculation when a grade of C or better is required in the student's current major. - QPA, GPA and credit hours will reflect courses for which passing grades were earned and retained. - Retained grades will be calculated in the Fresh Start QPA/GPA. - Courses with D or F grades must be repeated at the institution when they are required in the student's current major. - All remaining courses for the current degree objectives must be completed at the institution. - No transient credit will be accepted after invoking Academic Fresh Start. - The application of retained credit toward degree requirements will be determined by the requirements currently in effect at the time the academic renewal status is conferred on the student. - 9.
+Specific program regulations must also be met. - Previously satisfied ACCUPLACER requirements will not be forfeited. - 11.
+Upon degree admission, Fresh Start applicants who did not satisfy ACCUPLACER requirements at the time of previous enrollment and whose academic plan includes completion of a college-level English or mathematics course must meet current ACCUPLACER requirements regarding enrollment in college English and mathematics courses. - 12.
 This policy is independent of financial aid regulations.
 Financial aid requirements at the time of application will apply.
 Therefore, a Fresh Start applicant should check with his/her financial aid counselor for guidance.